What has caused the Insurance market to harden?

 The negative Ogden table rates are here to stay – When Liz Truss the then Minister of Justice changed the Ogden table rate from 2.5% to minus 0.75% it meant that insurers had to pay out far more on larger personal injury claims.
 Insurers were hopeful the rate would return into positive territory in 2019, but they were disappointed as the government have pretty much locked into a rate of minus 0.25% in England and Wales and minus 0.75% for Scotland, further impacting settlements and rates now have to be set accordingly

-Low interest rates – With the Bank of England’s base interest rate at a record low of 0.1% since March 2020, many insurers have taken a loss on investment income in recent months, which, for some, has reduced their capacity to underwrite risk.
+Low interest rates followed by low investment returns – With the Bank of England’s base interest rate at a record low of 0.1% during 2020, and more recently a fall in investment returns, many insurers have taken a loss on investment income, which for some, has reduced their capacity to underwrite risk.
 Also with lower investment returns insurers are under more pressure to make underwriting profit causing premiums to rise.

 Rising motor claim costs – As cars advance technologically, they become more expensive to repair and the costs associated with motor claims go up.
 We’re currently seeing motor claim costs rise by around 4-5% each year, which in turn leads to rising insurance premiums.